sungnga/practice/React-2/apollo-music-share/README.md

 - One downside to working with state management like React reducers is that reducers are pure functions.
 We can't perform side-effects, we can't interact with the outside world with them.
 So it's not the best setup when, for example, we want to make an api request
 - Apollo comes with a built-in state management system, one that we can setup in our client.
 We can use this alongside the hooks api such as useQuery(), useMutation(), and useSubscription
 - The next feature we want to build is to be able to add a song(component) in song list(component) to the queued song list(component)
-- The QueuedSongList isn't going to be stores in the database.
-Rather, it'll be store in the browser's localStorage.
+- The QueuedSongList isn't going to be stored in the database.
+Rather, it'll be stored in the browser's localStorage.
 We want to be able to query and mutate the queued song list by getting, adding, and removing songs
 - So we're going to perform queries and mutations locally without making a request to an api
 - **Setting up state management on Apollo client:**
   - We need to tell Apollo client about the state we want to manage and we do so with a property on Apollo client called `typeDefs`, short for type definition.
 And this is something we write with `gql`